A Fermionic Portal to Vector Dark Matter from a New Gauge Sector: Conclusions

 \section{Conclusions}

-To summarise, in this paper, we have defined a new class of FPVDM scenarios based on an additional $\SUD$ dark gauge group connected to the SM symmetry structure through a VL fermion mediator.
+To summarise, in this paper we have defined a new class of FPVDM scenarios based on an additional $\SUD$ dark gauge group connected to the SM symmetry structure through a VL fermion mediator.
 As such, this scenario does not require a Higgs portal mediating the interactions between the dark sector and the standard one.
-A spontaneous breaking of the $\SUD$ symmetry provides the mass to the triplet of the respective gauge bosons.
-Two of these, which possess a $\Z_2$ symmetry, different from that of the SM, become DM candidates.
-This $\Z_2$ symmetry, providing stability to the DM state, can naturally be interpreted in the context of a dark EW sector or of the possible composite nature of the dark sector.
-Furthermore, such a model is renormalisable and therefore does not contain gauge kinetic mixing, although appropriate (mass) mixing in the gauge sector is normally present.
+Spontaneous breaking of the $\SUD$ symmetry provides the mass to the triplet of the corresponding gauge bosons.
+Two of these, which transform under a $U(1)$ global symmetry differently from the SM particle, are the DM candidates.
+This symmetry, which contains a discrete $\Z_2$ subset and provides stability to the DM particles, can naturally be interpreted either in terms of of a dark EW sector or in terms of a possible composite nature of the dark sector.

 This general framework allows for multiple realisations, depending on the specific properties of the VL partner and the actual form of the scalar potential.
-As a simple example, herein, we have studied the case of a VL top-quark partner and no mixing between the SM Higgs doublet and the new scalar sector, which we have therefore called a `top portal'.
+As a simple example, we have studied the case of a VL top-quark partner and no mixing between the SM Higgs doublet and the new scalar sector, which we have therefore called a `top portal' (or TPVDM).
 We have explored the phenomenology of such a minimal scenario and have provided bounds from both collider (chiefly, the LHC) and astroparticle (relic density, DD and ID) observables sensitive to the presence of DM, specifically discussing the role of the new states and interactions.
 In doing so, we have found that LHC and non-collider search experiments have significant complementary power to decode the scenario under study provided that several interesting signatures are observed.
-The signals could include direct or circumstantial evidence of the simultaneous presence of VL $t_D$ and $T$ quarks and/or the new $H$ and/or $V_D$ and $V'$ bosons from $SU(2)_D$ in both open (i.e, real) and closed (i.e., virtual) production of such new physics states.
+The signals could include direct or indirect evidence of the simultaneous presence of VL, $t_D$ and $T$ quarks and/or the new $H$ and/or $V_D$ and $V'$ bosons from $SU(2)_D$ in both open (i.e, real) and closed (i.e., virtual) production of such new physics states.